karlidean/smart-store-karlidean/src/analytics_project/olap/README.md

 In previous projects (P3-P5) I used much of Python and SQL, but now we will be using PowerBI as we have implemented the relational warehouse last project into the PowerBI system.

 ## Workflow and Logic (Post - Project Setup in VS Code)
+### Implementing the DSN
+1. Implemented ODBC with PowerBI and entered all dimension tables into my system.
+You can find this screenshot [here](link to photo).
+   1. Used schema outlined in P3 - P5.
+You can find this screenshot [here](link to photo).
+2. Implemented Slicing, Dicing, and Drilldown methods outlined below:

 ### Slicing (Filtering by 1 Dimension to Isolate that Metric's Performance)
 **Objective:** Determine the amount of sales brought in by a single customer per item.\
 **Methodology:** Set up a matrix with the product's names and cetegories, tallying the final sale amount.
 I filtered by the customer named "Ashley Todd".